 If you bottle-feed your baby, you can still protect your baby by following the rest of the tips on this sheet.
-Always hold baby to feed.
-Don't bottle-prop.
+Always hold your baby and the bottle while you are feeding.

 After feeding, return baby to crib, cradle or bassinet for sleep.